kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 We will evaluate your project by assessing the overall strength and quality of the following 3 factors:

-#### UI Testing Anatomy
+#### Test Anatomy

-//Correct test anatomy

-*   Find a view
-*   Perform an action
-*   Inspect the result

-Using these principles will result in a high quality user experience while efficiently utilizing phone hardware resources and ensuring other developers can easily navigate through your code.

-#### Testing Completion

-//Full test coverage
+The anatomy of an Espresso test is to find a View, perform an action on that View, and validate the result.
+Following this structure will ensure that your tests are logical and easy-to-read.

-#### Testing Success
+#### Testing Best Practices

-//Passing tests
+It's important to subscribe to a set of best practices when writing tests for an Android app.
+Be mindful of these widely accepted principles:

+* Tests should be complete and cover any applicable corner cases
+* Tests should be maintainable and provide a solid foundation for future development
+* Test names should be clear

 #### Test Description

 As detailed above, each project submission must include a README file, which provides an overview of each test class you created.
-In those overviews, include the following:

-* Detail how you utilized testing technologies within that class
-* Detail your decisions and thought process around 'why' you thought writing this test was important
-* Detail all the corner cases you handled
-* Detail where you got stuck and how you handled it
-* Detail the different ViewMatchers, ViewActions, and ViewAssertions you used
-* Detail the different Views you tested and why you tested this view
+This task assesses the critical competency of communicating and documenting technical concepts.

 #### Version Control